 The CybOXTM Version 2.1.1 Part 1: Overview document provides a comprehensive overview of the full set of CybOX data models, which in addition to the Core, Common, and numerous Object data models, includes various extension data models and a vocabularies data model, which contains a set of default controlled vocabularies.
-CybOXTM Version 2.1.1 Part 1: Overview also summarizes the relationship of CybOX to other externally defined data models, and outlines general CybOX data model conventions.
+CybOXTM Version 2.1.1 Part 1: Overview also summarizes the relationship of CybOX to other languages, and outlines general CybOX data model conventions.